ddrichel/GECS/Docs/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 #### Examples
-execute gecs with one of the example parameter files which applys the anaylsis on an example data set
+execute some examples of gecs included in the bash [file](https://github.com/ddrichel/GECS/blob/master/runSampleCode.sh)applied on an example data set

 ### Attributions